GandhiCloudLab/waiops-sevone/01-proactive-incident-resolution-with-watson-aiops-and-sevone/readme.md

 ## 4. Operational Architecture of the Demo

 Here is the operational Architecture.
-Here we are going to use an application called iLender which is a fintech app based on microservices and deployed on Kubernetes/Openshift platform.
-Watson AIOps AI Manager is installed another Openshift cluster.
-The application logs are send to Humio and WAIOps pick the logs from Humio for log anomaly processing.
-The SevOne is installed and monitoring the managed environment that includes the cluster where app is installed.
-The SevOne Probe is installed to push SevOne events into WAIOps.
+- Here we are going to use an application called `iLender` which is a fintech app based on microservices and deployed on Kubernetes/Openshift platform.
+- Watson AIOps AI Manager is installed another Openshift cluster.
+- The application logs are send to Humio and WAIOps pick the logs from Humio for log anomaly processing. - The SevOne is installed and monitoring the managed environment that includes the cluster where app is installed.
+- The SevOne Probe is installed to push SevOne events into WAIOps.

 <img src="images/04-operational-arch.png">